-Most of these portrait images are short duration studies from group classes.
-The aim is to spend time developing more fully realised and rendered portraits.
+Most of the portrait images below are short duration studies from group classes.

-I really enjoy being able to observe and engage with each individual alongside exploring new ways to handle paint.
-My interest is in exploring the dialogue: the multiple layering of both paint and psychological insights that evolve during the process of engaging with each individual is a unique and rewarding process.
+Being able to both observe and communicate with someone whilst painting them is a special dialogue: the multiple layering of both paint and psychological insights that evolve during the process of engaging with each individual is a unique and rewarding process.

-My initial portraits of my daughter Tiggen, were focused on my interest in the nature of transformation.
-By using the devise of seeing her face through a glass of water I found this offered the opportunity to focus on other elements of her.
-It also fascinated me to see that the image contained within the water of the glass resembled myself… so this too added another dynamic to the image as a whole.
+The portraits of my daughter Tiggen, involved my interest in the nature of transformation.
+By using the device of depicting her face through a glass of water offered the opportunity to explore psychological impressions too.
+It intrigued me to see the image constrained within the water of the glass also resembled myself… naturally this too, added another dynamic to the image as a whole.

-Earlier paintings of figures in water also relate to this theme and other earlier constructed faces express states of emotion and sensation, entitled ‘Synaesthesia’ and made in response to my interest in this cross over or blending of sense modalities – for instance seeing words or numbers as colours.
+Earlier paintings of figures in water also relate to this theme and other intuitive portraits express states of emotion and sensation, entitled ‘Synaesthesia’ and were made in response to my interest in this cross fertilisation of sense modalities – such as seeing words or numbers as colours.
 Some of my own synaesthetic experiences involve touch and sound as colour, pattern and image.
-My aim is for these paintings to suggest the fleeting impressions and sensations experienced in this way and also relate to meditative or alternate states of awareness.
+My aim for these paintings is to suggest the fleeting impressions and sensations experienced in this way and also relate to meditative or alternate states of awareness.

 Other figurative work has a more narrative emphasis.
 Some of these are part of artwork from theatrical productions.